Year 10 & 11 Options

 School Directed Course

-Our overarching aim with this qualification is to instill in students a holistic appreciation of literature and its study and to leave them with the ability to talk and write about texts in an assured and cogent manner.
+Our overarching aim with this qualification is to instill in students a holistic appreciation of literature and its study, and with the ability to talk and write about texts in an assured and cogent manner.

 1. The inclusion of a wide range of texts from far more varied cultures and time periods.